BotecoIndie/BotecoBo/README.md

 `updateColorFile()` - This will update "colors.jpg" file(that contains the colors stored by fBotecoBo.data.colors member).

 `commandAdd(information, callback)` - This will register a command in bot.
 Information is an object with "name", "description", "staffOnly" and "callback" keys.
+The callback is called with following parameters: args        - An array that contain the arguments of the command(splitted by space). information - This contain the information of received message, which is:
+`{
+  userID,     //contain the id of user message,    //contain the text of message received event,      //contain the event of the message. channelID,  //contain the id of the channel in which the message has been received. user,       //an object that has the general information of user.
+}`

 `commandRemove(command)` - This will remove determined command by name specified in fBotecoBo.commandAdd() function.